esayyari/DiscoVista/example/README.md

 docker run  -v <path to example folder>/1KP:/data esayyari/discovista discoVista.py -c parameters/clade-defs.txt -p species/ -t 95 -y parameters/newModel.txt -w parameters/newOrders.txt -m 0 -o species/results
 ```

+Here are the outputs:

+![alt text][species-shade]

+[species-shade]: example/figures/species/FNA2AA.block-shades.png ""

+In this figure rows correspond to major orders and clades, and columns correspond to the results of different methods of the plant dataset.
+The spectrum of blue-green indicates amount of MLBS values for monophyletic clades.
+Weakly rejected clades correspond to clades that are not present in the tree, but are compatible if low support branches (below 90%) are contracted

+![alt text][species]

+[species]: example/figures/species/FNA2AA.block.png ""

+In this figure rows correspond to major orders and clades, and columns correspond to the results of different methods ofthe plants dataset.
+Weakly rejected clades correspond to clades that are not present in the tree, but are compatible if low support branches (below 90%) are contracted.

 ## Genetrees